South Metro Fine Arts Academy

 Art Instruction

 Teachers touch on painting, drawing, sculpting, ceramics or a combination based on the interest and skill level of each class.
 Students will earn basic principles including texture, color, and value.
 Lessons are one hour each week.
-All art supplies are part of the private-art fee and the instructor will have them for your student at the lesson.
+All art supplies are part of the private-art fee and the teacher will have them for your student at the lesson.
 Families are encouraged to attend one of the recitals in May and check out the artwork that will be displayed.

-SMFAA Regisration
+SMFAA Registration

-Summer 2025 Semester
+Fall 2025 Semester

-May 19, 2025 - Open Registration - for new students
+Monday, July 28, 2025 - Open registration - for new students

-Summer 2025 Semester Dates
+Fall 2025 Semester Dates

-Semester Begins - Monday, June 2, 2025
+Semester Begins - Monday, August 11, 2025

-Semester Ends - Tuesday, July 22, 2025
+Semester Ends - Thursday, December 4, 2025

 SMFAA Schedule